Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - When clicking on the dark theme button the theme is switched to dark mode.
     - When dark theme is active the dark theme button is disabled.
         - When clicking on the light theme button the theme is switched to light mode.
-    - When the game is played with the dark theme and the replay button is clicked, the game goes back to its initial state and light theme.
-    **This is noted as a bug in the 'Bugs found' section further down.**

 All of the above tests were done in the Google Chrome Device Toolbar on the following devices: